preranap1/Chicago-City-Speed-Camera-Violations-Visualizations/Making-Of.md

 ## Data Cleaning and Processing
 The original dataset is speed camera violations in Chicago where each record gives the number of violations captured by a particular camera on a given day.
-The zipcodes in the original dataset seemed wrong hence I used another the dataset that had information about Chicago City's various wards, zipcodes etc. The two datasets were merged using wards as the field on which the join was performed.
+The zipcodes in the original dataset seemed wrong hence I used another dataset that had information about Chicago City's various wards, zipcodes etc. The two datasets were merged using wards as the field on which the join was performed.

 [Source](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Ward-Offices/htai-wnw4)